 Welcome to Lakeville Lodge

 Founded in 1867, Lakeville Lodge #353 has been a pillar of the Lakeville community for over 150 years.
 Many local streets and landmarks are named after some of its notable members.
-The current Lodge building is on Mangus Drive, named after the Honorable Richard W. Mangus, who was a 32 year veteran of the Indiana State Senate and 50 year member of Lakeville Lodge.
+The current Lodge building is on Mangus Drive, named after the Honorable Richard W. Mangus, who was a 32 year veteran of the Indiana House of Representatives and 50 year member of Lakeville Lodge.

 Lakeville Lodge was founded during the post-Civil War reconstruction when Lakeville Masons grew tired of riding their horses and buggies 12 miles (that's two or three hours travel time) to South Bend Lodge #294.
 Dispension was granted by the Grand Lodge of Indiana and Lakeville Lodge began meeting in a room over the General Store and Hardware on Michigan Street in Lakeville.